 If you're struggling to find the money to pay for your dental work, there are other dental financing routes you can explore.

 Getting cheap dental crowns abroad

-Dental tourism is becoming ever more popular as Americans and Brits find themselves unable to afford complex dental care at home.
+Depending on the number of teeth needing treatment, it may be more cost-effective to travel abroad for dental crowns.
+Dental tourism is becoming increasingly popular as Brits find themselves unable to afford complex dental care at home.

-Visit 1: preparation
+Visit 1: Preparation

 The dental crown procedure involves removing a significant amount – sometimes all – of the existing tooth enamel so the crown material can be securely fitted.